 Vision an overall statement for what you want Big Blake Lake to look like

-Big Blake Lake provides a healthy and sustainable environment for people, recreation, wildlife, and native plants with engaged and informed stakeholders who protect the lake and its watershed
+Big Blake Lake provides a sustainable, healthy environment for people, recreation, wildlife, and native plants through engaged and informed stakeholders who protect the lake and its watershed

 Guiding Principles provide guidance on how the lake management plan will be implemented

-Communication regarding lake management is easy to understand, concise, accessible, frequent, and uses multiple channels to ensure stakeholders understand the ever evolving nature of lake management and the complexity of issues
+.
+Frequent, concise, and easy to understand communication regarding the evolving nature and complexity of lake management issues is delivered through multiple channels to ensure it is accessible to all stakeholder.

-Lake management decisions are driven by what’s best for the lake according to an understanding and analysis of past, present, and future data and are conducted in a sustainable manner that will limit unintended environmental impacts
+Lake management decisions are driven by what’s best for the lake according to analysis and understanding of past, present, and future data, and are implemented in a manner that will limit unintended environmental impacts.

-Member engagement and personal connections are important to successfully manage Big Blake Lake
+Member engagement and personal connections of all generations are important to successfully meet the vision of and manage the future of Big Blake Lake.

-All generations are engaged to meet the vision for Big Blake Lake

 Goal X: Reduce nuisance algae and plant growth by reducing watershed and internal sources of phosphorus